 Eva and Asger Husted were determined that horn working should continue in Bøvlingbjerg if possible.
 In 1990, they passed over the business to Inga and Agner Andersen, as direct generational succession was not in the cards.

-It was not a work-related accident, but a broken leg from a football injury that made it impossible for Agner Andersen to continue his carpenter’s business in the late 1980s.
+It was not a work-related accident, but a broken leg from a football injury that made it impossible for Agner Andersen to continue his business as a carpenter in the late 1980s.
 Agner saw an opportunity to make use of his versatile background as a craftsman to renew and develop the potential of Hornvarefabrikken.

 Inga and Agner set to work renovating the production facilities, shop, and other buildings.
 Their work was successful, and growth continued through the 1990s.